w3c/mathml-core/README.md

-# MathML Core
+# MathML Core (Editor's Draft)

-Core MathML features
+This specification defines a core subset of Mathematical Markup Language, or MathML, that is suitable for browser implementation.